 - Blood clot abnormalities

 Although rare, cases were reported when serrapeptase caused pneumonia.
-There are cases of a 69-year-old man with a common cold, an 84-year-old man with recurrent bladder infections, and a 32-year-old woman that took serrapeptase for treatment and saw worsening of symptoms and development of pneumonia.
-Stopping treatment reduced pneumonia symptoms [R, R, R].
+Three adults saw worsening of their symptoms and development of pneumonia.
+Stopping the treatment reduced pneumonia symptoms [28, 29, 30].

-People have said that serrapeptase has helped them with both inflammation and pain, but they did mention that other drugs like FlexoPlex seemed to work better for reducing pain.
+Reviews of serrapeptase are fairly mixed.
+Serrapeptase has helped some people with inflammation and pain, but they did mention that other drugs seemed to work better.